 Below are some of our frequently asked financial/billing questions.
 Click on a topic to go directly to the answer.

-- Why am I receiving two bills for one visit?
+- Why am I receiving two charges for one visit?

 - What services are not covered by insurance?